jopicornell/mailers-mock/README.md

-# SendGrid-Mock
+# Mailers-Mock

-SendGrid-Mock serves as a simple server mocking the sendgrid-apis for development purposes.
+Mailers-Mock serves as a simple server mocking apis of mailers like Sendgrid, Mailpace (and open to others) for development purposes.

+Forked from https://github.com/janjaali/sendGrid-mock to add support for other mailers and TS support.

 ![./assets/screenshot_1.8.0.png](./assets/screenshot_1.8.0.png)